jiavu/Infobox---WeatherApp/Readme.txt

 - Some side packages, see 'Modules needed for infobox.txt'

-- Download infobox_v1.5.5.py (main file), infobox_languages.py and Image folder and  and save them in the same folder.
+- Download infobox_v1.5.5.py (main file), infobox_languages.py and Image folder and save them in the same folder.

 - API key of a free account